WalkingHero/MC-Account-Checker/README.md

 # MC-Account-Checker
-Python program that checks the account data of your java Minecraft account
+Python program that checks the account data of your java Minecraft account using the minecraft/mojang api